 The fastest way to fit in with the locals is to speak the native language.
 You do not have to be fluent in Spanish.
 The locals will recognize your interest; doors will open and friendships will blossom.

 Whatever you do, try to avoid being the Ugly American.
 I know of cases where Americans have caused themselves a lot of problems by their obnoxious behavior and by trying to impose their American ways on the locals.

-At present, Chris Howard has been busy working as a paid consultant for National Geographic Magazine, published articles and columns in Costa Rica Today, Escape Artist.com, Costa Rica Outdoors, Inside Costa Rica, AM Costa Rica, the real estate publication Casa Galeria, for various newsletter about living abroad and working on a feature action movie script to be filmed in Central America.
+Recently, Chris Howard has been busy working as a paid consultant for National Geographic Magazine, published articles and columns in Tico Times, Escape Artist.com, Costa Rica Outdoors, Inside Costa Rica, AM Costa Rica, the real estate publication Casa Galeria, for various newsletter about living abroad and working on a feature action movie script to be filmed in Central America.

 Mr. Howard also serves as an officer on the Board of Directors of the Association of Residents of Costa Rica.